Álvaro Pacheco

-Álvaro Adriano Teixeira Pacheco (born 25 June 1971) is a Portuguese professional football manager and former player.
+Álvaro Adriano Teixeira Pacheco (born 25 June 1971) is a Portuguese former footballer and current manager.

 After achieving a total of 70 games in the second tier as a player, he worked as an assistant manager to Miguel Leal before managing in his own right at Fafe.
-Hired at Vizela in 2019, he achieved consecutive promotions to the Primeira Liga in his first two seasons.
+Hired at Vizela in 2019, he achieved consecutive promotions to the Primeira Liga in his first two seasons, and also led Estoril and Vitória de Guimarães in the top flight.

 Playing career

-Born in Vila Cova da Lixa, Felgueiras, Pacheco is a product of the football academies of his local clubs Lixa and F.C.
-Felgueiras, while working as a locksmith with his father as a teenager.
+Born in Vila Cova da Lixa, Felgueiras, Pacheco is a product of the football academies of his local clubs Lixa and Felgueiras, while working as a locksmith with his father as a teenager.
 He started playing professional football with Felgueiras, having played 70 games in the second tier, and had spent most of his career in semi-pro leagues in Portugal.
 His first job as a manager was in 2005 with the youth ranks of his club Paredes, and he retired from playing in 2007, at the age of 34.